-London Bicycle Tour Company (LBTC) is offering bikes for the afternoon of the ride (Saturday 14 August 2021) for £16 (including a WNBR seat cover which is yours to keep.
+London Bicycle Tour Company (LBTC) is offering a range of bikes for the ride (Saturday 10 June 2023) with a 15% discount off normal prices, including a WNBR seat cover which is yours to keep.
 Use the Voucher Code: WNBR1523, valid from the 9th to the 11th.
 Bikes must be pre-booked and collected from their premises, which are around 20 minutes by bike from the Central London start points.

-Please try to collect bikes early (from 11:00) in order to avoid a rush.
+Please try to collect bikes from 11:00 in order to avoid a rush.
 LBTC will be staying open later than usual until 7pm to receive returned bike.
 They would like you to book the bikes for 24 hours even though you might return earlier.

 You must pay in advance by credit or debit card.
 This way LBTC are able to do two jobs at once: capture the hirer’s bank details for the deposit on the bicycle, and pay for the bike hire at the same time.

 You can see the location on the interactive map.
 Tower Hill is the easiest start to find from LBTC.

 Another option is Transport for London’s Santander Cycles, sometimes still known as “Boris Bikes” after the old mayor who introduced them.
 Regular users get a key and account, but anyone can use them with a credit or debit card.
 You can use their app or just follow the instructions at the docking station.